Hylan Boulevard express buses

-The SIM1, SIM1C, SIM7, and SIM10 bus routes constitute a public transit line in Staten Island and Manhattan, New York.
+The SIM1, SIM1C, SIM7, SIM10, and SIM11 bus routes constitute a public transit line in Staten Island and Manhattan, New York.
 The routes all operate on Richmond Avenue and Hylan Boulevard on Staten Island, but go to three separate terminals in Manhattan.

-The SIM1 goes to 6th Avenue & Houston Street, the SIM7 goes to 6th Avenue & 14th Street, and the SIM1C and SIM10 go to Central Park South & 6th Avenue.
-The SIM1, SIM7, and SIM10 operate during the rush hour only.
+The SIM1 goes to 6th Avenue and Houston Street, the SIM7 goes to Sixth Avenue and 14th Street, the SIM1C and SIM10 go to Central Park South and Sixth Avenue, and the SIM11 goes to 57th Street and Third Avenue.
+The SIM1, SIM7, SIM10, and SIM11 operate during the rush hour only.
 The SIM1C operates 24 hours per day, but does not run in the peak direction during rush hours.

+The SIM1, SIM7, SIM10, and SIM1C are based at Yukon Depot.

 Current route

 All four routes start at the Eltingville Transit Center in Eltingville, Staten Island.
 They use Richmond Avenue through Eltingville.
 They then turn left on Hylan Boulevard, passing through the neighborhoods of Great Kills, New Dorp, and Dongan Hills.
 They then turn right on Narrows Road, before getting on the Verrazzano-Narrows Bridge.
 They use the Gowanus Expressway and the Brooklyn–Battery Tunnel to get to Manhattan.